jeroendehaas/bastille/README.md

 # Bastille
-Bastille is a small utility designed to simplify creating and updating of jails on modern versions of the FreeBSD operating system.
+Bastille is a small utility designed to simplify creating and updating jails on modern versions of the FreeBSD operating system.

 Bastille lets jails share a common base of binaries, libraries and other files.
-Individual jails do not need to modify these resources.
-Therefore it suffices to install them only once.
-Bastille greatly simplifies sharing resources by creating a base jail, which contains the system components required for running fully functional jails.
-The base jail consists of a common read-only part and a writable part of which every jail will receive a unique copy.
+Individual jails do not need to modify these resources, hence it suffices to install them only once.
+Bastille greatly simplifies sharing resources by creating base file systems, which contain the necessary system components for running jails.
+The base file systems consists of a common read-only part and a writable part of which every jail will receive a unique copy.
 Additionally, Bastille supports templates.
 A template's content can be merged into a new jail thus overriding or adding configuration files.

 Bastille was inspired by [ezjail](http://erdgeist.org/arts/software/ezjail/), but the scope of Bastille is much more restricted.
-Bastille only supports official binary releases and Bastille does not provide its own service, relying instead on FreeBSD's builtin jail service to start and stop jails at boot time.
+Bastille does not provide its own service, relying instead on FreeBSD's builtin jail service to start and stop jails at boot time.
+Bastille only works with official binary of FreeBSD.
 It does not manage encrypted jails, or ZFS-datasets.
 By default Bastille stores jail definitions in jail.conf(8) (a file other than /etc/jail.conf may be used), which is now the recommended way to define jails.

 # Base filesystems, templates and jails
 The concept of base file systems, templates and jails are central to